collective/collective.cover/README.rst

 Known issues
 ^^^^^^^^^^^^

-* `Versioning creates zillions of empty blob files <https://github.com/collective/collective.cover/issues/532>`_.
-  If you're using this feature in your site you have to take special attention to the number of free inodes in your file system, as you can run out of them;
-  use the ``df -i`` command to check it.

 * `Package is not compatible with standard Plone tiles <https://github.com/collective/collective.cover/issues/81>`_.
   This will be addressed in a future release, if we get an sponsor.